-Notwithstanding any other provision in the Facility Lease, so long as the Series 2019A Bond Insurance Policy is in full force and effect, the City and the Authority agree in the Facility Lease to comply with the following provisions:
+Notwithstanding any other provision in the Facility Lease, so long as the Series 2019B Bond Insurance Policy is in full force and effect, the City and the Authority agree to comply with the following provisions:

-(a) The City covenants and agrees, to the extent it may lawfully do so, that so long as any of the Series 2019A Bonds remain outstanding and unpaid, the City will not exercise the power of condemnation with respect to the Facilities.
-The City further covenants and agrees, to the extent it may lawfully do so, that if for any reason the foregoing covenant is determined to be unenforceable or if the City should fail or refuse to abide by such covenant and condemns the Facilities, the appraised value of the Facilities will not be less that the greater of (i) if such Series 2019A Bonds are then subject to redemption, the principal and interest components of the Series 2019A Bonds are not then subject to redemption, or (ii) if such Series 2019A Bonds are not then subject to redemption, the first available redemption date in accordance with the Trust Agreement.
+(a) The City hereby covenants and agrees, to the extent it may lawfully do so, that so long as any of the Series 2019B Insured Bonds remain outstanding and unpaid, the City will not exercise the power of condemnation with respect to the Facilities.
+The City further covenants and agrees, to the extent it may lawfully do so, that if for any reason the foregoing covenant is determined to be unenforceable or if the City should fail or refuse to abide by such covenant and condemns the Facilities, the appraised value of the Facilities will not be less that the greater of (i) if such Series 2019B Insured Bonds are then subject to redemption, the principal and interest components of the Series 2019B Insured Bonds are not then subject to redemption, the amount necessary to defease such Series 2019B Insured Bonds to the first available redemption date in accordance with the Trust Agreement.